France-ioi/taskgrader/examples/README.md

 The example tasks can be tested by executing, in the task folder:

   tools/taskstarter/taskstarter.py test

-  tools/taskstarter/taskstarter.py testsol tests/gen/sol-ok-
+or to test a specific solution,

-(replace `sol-ok-c.c` with `sol-ok-py.py` for task5).
+  tools/taskstarter/taskstarter.py testsol tests/gen/[sol- solution file]